Pirates vs. Dodgers Player Props Betting Odds

 McCutchen Stats

-- McCutchen has four doubles, five home runs, 12 walks and 12 RBI (20 total hits).
-He has swiped three bases.
+- Andrew McCutchen has collected 21 hits with four doubles, five home runs and 12 walks.
+He has driven in 13 runs with three stolen bases.

 McCutchen Recent Games